 Strawberry Shortcake Cheesecake with a sponge cake crust turns everyone’s favorite strawberry shortcake into a refreshing dessert that can define summer with just one bite.

 Mine is pretty much the same every year – pick strawberries in June, don’t miss sour cherry season in July (I swear I miss it all the time), eat fresh corn and pick peaches in August.

-Then there’s vacation, which I took to Mount Rushmore end of last month (hopefully photos to come soon).
+Then there’s vacation, which I took to Mount Rushmore end of last month.

 And since my summer bucket list pretty much revolves around food, there’s always a long to-make list to use up my fresh bounty.

 This Strawberry Shortcake Cheesecake was one of my genius ideas from last year’s list and was finally able to make it.

 Instead of your typical graham cracker crust (or even Oreo), the crust is a thin sponge cake layer to mimic shortcake (the cake, not the biscuits).